mlhoutel/carbaseus/README.md

 The finished web app is found in the `docs/` folder (this is so that you can easily share it with [GitHub Pages](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)).
 It consists of three files:

-- `index.html`: A few lines of HTML, CSS and JS that loads your app. **You need to edit this** (once) to replace `eframe_template` with the name of your crate!
+- `index.html`: A few lines of HTML, CSS and JS that loads your app.
 - `your_crate_bg.wasm`: What the Rust code compiles to.
 - `your_crate.js`: Auto-generated binding between Rust and JS.

-You can test the template app at <https://emilk.github.io/eframe_template/>.

-## Updating egui

-As of 2022, egui is in active development with frequent releases with breaking changes. [eframe_template](https://github.com/emilk/eframe_template/) will be updated in lock-step to always use the latest version of egui.

-When updating `egui` and `eframe` it is recommended you do so one version at the time, and read about the changes in [the egui changelog](https://github.com/emilk/egui/blob/master/CHANGELOG.md) and [eframe changelog](https://github.com/emilk/egui/blob/master/eframe/CHANGELOG.md).